Arc Flash FAQ’s

 WHY DOES AN ARC FLASH HAPPEN ?

 There are a variety of reasons why an Arc Flash can occur, but most of them are human error and preventable.
 Many arc flashes occur when maintenance workers are manipulating live electrical equipment for testing or repair and accidentally cause a fault or short circuit.
-Improper tools, improper electrical equipment, corrosion of electrical equipment, improper work techniques and lack of electrical safety training are just some of the events that can lead to a devastating arc flash or arc blast.
+Improper tools, improper electrical equipment, corrosion of electrical equipment, improper work techniques, and lack of electrical safety training are just some of the events that can lead to a devastating arc flash or arc blast.

 WHAT TYPE OF INJURIES CAN HAPPEN FROM AN ARC FLASH ?

-The degree of injury is directly related to the power of the arc flash, the distance the person is at the time of the arc flash and the protective equipment worn by an individual during an arc flash.
-Due to the force from the explosion of energy ( the blast ) and the intense heat, burns, concussions, collapsed lungs, hearing loss, shrapnel injuries, and broken bones are the common injuries.
-Death can and does occur from these injuries, but is mostly associated with blast.
+The degree of injury is directly related to the power of the arc flash, the distance the person is at the time of the arc flash, and the protective equipment worn by an individual during an arc flash.
+Due to the force from the explosion of energy ( the blast ) and the intense heat, burns, concussions, collapsed lungs, hearing loss, shrapnel injuries, and broken bones are common injuries.
+Death can and does occur from these injuries, but is mostly associated with a blast.

-It is estimated that 5 to 10 arc flash and blast explosions occur in electrical equipment every day in the United States with 2,000 people each year being admitted to burn centers for severe burns.
+It is estimated that 5 to 10 arc flash and blast explosions occur in electrical equipment every day in the United States with 2,000 people each year being admitted to burning centers for severe burns.

 WHAT IS MY RISK IN BEING EXPOSED TO AN ARC FLASH ?